Project Layout 1.2.1-SNAPSHOT API

 PythonProjectLayout

-Key concepts
+Core concepts

 -

-Typical workflow
+Typical usage

-Detect a layout and resolve conventional folders
+Detect a layout and inspect conventional folders

 java.io.File projectDir = new java.io.File("C:\\path\\to\\project");